groupby/elements-view/packages/web-components/@sfx/products/README.md

 ### Functionality

 The Search version of the Products component is used to display search results.
+It is extended from the `sfx-products-base` component.

 This component listens for and dispatches a number of events.
 These events are defined in the [`@sfx/events`][sfx-events] package.